vsbron/course-react2023-fast-react-pizza/README.md

 - Place your order by filling out your details and get an unique order ID;
 - Get your address automatically by clicking Get Position button;
 - Search for your order with an ID to get its current status;
+- Add a "Priority" to your order, that's already have been placed;

 ## Details